-Volunteers not authorizing future use of samples will be tracked, and their samples will be destroyed upon completion of the study.
+Volunteers not authorizing future use of samples will be tracked, and their samples will be destroyed upon completion of the study (note: samples intended to be run as part of the study endpoints and/or exploratory analyses will continue until completion).
 Samples stored for future use will be stored indefinitely, unless local rules, regulations or guidelines require different timeframes or different procedures.